 - On the Manage payment method page, you can edit existing payment methods or add a new one.

 For information on how to remove a credit card, see How to change the credit card used to pay for an Azure subscription.

 There are currently no plans to offer Azure or SQL Database through SPLA.

 You can have the spending limit feature automatically re-enable at the beginning of your next billing cycle.
-The spending limit can't be re-enabled for the current billing period once it's turned off.
+The spending limit can not be re-enabled for the current billing period once it is turned off.

 Azure is intended for use by businesses to build cloud scale applications and services.
 However, individuals (i.e. consumers) may also purchase Azure services.

 Azure SLA Credits are calculated on a per subscription basis as a percentage of the bill for that service in the billing month that the SLA was missed.
 The service credits are applied to the subsequent month’s bill.
 Generally, we provide 10% credit if we fall below the first threshold (99.95% or 99.9%, depending on the service) and 25% if we fall beneath the subsequent threshold (99%).
 Please refer to our SLA page for complete details.